HL7/cqf-measures/pages/hqmf-measure-volume-one.md

     Conformance Requirement 18 (Composite Measures):
     Composite Measures SHALL include a subjectOf/measureAttribute element for measure type (code = MSRTYPE) with a value of COMPOSITE from the appropriate code system as specified by HQMF
-    Composite Measures SHALL include a subjectOf/measureAttribute element for for the composite measure scoring method (code = CMPMSRMTH) with a value from the appropriate code system as specified by HQMF.
+    Composite Measures SHALL include a subjectOf/measureAttribute element for the composite measure scoring method (code = CMPMSRMTH) with a value from the appropriate code system as specified by HQMF.

 The example illustrates the use of these measure attributes to indicate a composite measure: